 Complying with VOC Regulations

 When a state or air district adopts a VOC rule, they have the choice to adopt a model rule as written, to make certain modifications to a model rule, or to create an entirely new rule.
-Therefore, it is essential that you work with the manufacturer of your asphalt roofing products to ensure that the system being specified will comply with all federal, state, and local VOC regulations.
+Therefore, it is essential that you work with the manufacturer of your asphalt roofing system components to ensure that the system being specified will comply with all federal, state, and local VOC regulations.

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.